rotate your phone

 MP HOUSE

 This house is located in Chuan Chuen Park Ville Village on Kanchanaphisek Road.
-The land originally held the owner’s childhood home, where they lived with their parents.
-Now as an adult,
+The land originally held the owner’s childhood home, where they lived with

-the owner decided to demolish the old structure and build a new home that would better support their family’s future needs.
-The design brief called for a compact layout with each room planned
+their parents.
+Now as an adult, the owner decided to demolish the old structure and build a new home that would better support their family’s future needs.

-for maximum space efficiency.
-Windows and openings were kept to a minimum to reduce heat gain, provide privacy, and still ensure natural ventilation.
+The design brief called for a compact layout with each room planned for maximum space efficiency.
+Windows and openings were kept to a minimum to reduce

 The house is organized into two main sections.
-The first section is the owner’s residence, with a living room, dining area, pantry, and Thai kitchen on the first floor, and a master bedroom,
+The first section is the owner’s residence, with a living room, dining area, pantry, and Thai kitchen on the first

-child’s bedroom, workroom, and music room on the second.
-The second section is a guest suite—intended for visiting parents or guests—which is separate from the main house but connected
+floor, and a master bedroom, child’s bedroom, workroom, and music room on the second.
+The second section is a guest suite—intended for visiting parents

 In response to the owner’s wish to minimize external distractions, the architect designed a peaceful internal courtyard.
-This enclosed space features trees, a pond, and an open roof that allows
+This enclosed space features trees,

-rain and fresh air to enter, creating a natural atmosphere at the heart of the home.
-Nearly every room opens to views of this “natural court,”
+a pond, and an open roof that allows rain and fresh air to enter, creating a natural atmosphere at the heart of the home.
+Nearly every room opens to views

-enhancing the sense of calm and connection with nature.
+of this “natural court,” enhancing the sense of calm and connection with nature.

 Outdoors, a terrace connects the living room and child’s bedroom, providing a family relaxation space.
-A floating steel staircase leads to an upper-level garden and balcony, offering easy access
+A floating steel staircase leads to an upper-level garden

-to outdoor areas.
-On the second floor, a private garden and deck with high walls ensure seclusion, framing only the trees, seating, and sky.
-Located beside the master bedroom,
+and balcony, offering easy access to outdoor areas.
+On the second floor, a private garden and deck with high walls ensure seclusion, framing only the trees,

-this retreat is ideal for unwinding at night, stargazing, and resting from daily fatigue.
+seating, and sky.
+Located beside the master bedroom, this retreat is ideal for unwinding at night, stargazing, and resting from daily fatigue.

 Architect: Narucha Kuwattanapasiri